precog/matryoshka/README.md

 {"id":6,"guid":"a2863ec1-9652-46d3-aa12-aa92308de055","isActive":false,"balance":"$1,621.67","picture":"http://placehold.it/32x32","age":34,"eyeColor":"blue","latitude":-83.908456,"longitude":67.190633}
 ```

-The output format can be selected using an `Accept` header as described above, and also the formatting of CSV output can be controlled with additional query params as in `?columnDelimiter=%2C&rowDelimiter=%0D%0A&quoteChar=%22&escapeChar=%22`
+The output format can be selected using an `Accept` header as described above.

 ### PUT /data/fs/[path]